MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nor-vat-return-setup.md

 | [StandardTaxCodes_Lookup](#standard-tax-code) | The VAT code that is provided by the Norwegian Tax Administration. | During the runtime of the report, this lookup field is used to find the standard tax code for the sales tax code that is used in sales tax posting in Finance, and to report it in the `<mvaKode>` tag of the report. |

 > [!NOTE]
 > We recommend that you enable the **Accelerate the ER labels storage** feature in the **Feature management** workspace.
-This feature helps improve network bandwidth utilization and overall system performance because in most cases, ER labels of a single language are used when you work with a single ER configuration.
+This feature helps improve network bandwidth utilization and overall system performance because, in most cases, ER labels of a single language are used when you work with a single ER configuration.
 The **Accelerate the ER labels storage** feature is available in the **Feature management** workspace as of Finance version 10.0.25.
-For more information about how to set up the parameters of an ER format for each legal entity, see [Design multilingual reports in Electronic reporting \> Performance](../../fin-ops-core/dev-itpro/analytics/er-design-multilingual-reports.md#performance).
+For more information about how to set up the parameters of an ER format for each legal entity, see [Performance](../../fin-ops-core/dev-itpro/analytics/er-design-multilingual-reports.md#performance).

 Follow these steps to set up the application-specific parameters for the **VAT Declaration XML (NO)** and **VAT Declaration Excel (NO)** ER formats.